+Research Questions

 Three questions will be used to guide the methodology and procedures of the study.
-The immediate goal is to determine to what extent online group study sessions affect the anxiety of students toward the challenges of web-based programming.
+The immediate goal is to determine to what extent online group study sessions affect the anxiety of adult learners toward the challenges of web-based programming.
 A secondary goal is to qualitatively understand the ways in which students utilize online group study.
 A third and last goal is to explore whether the group study resulted in increased programming ability for its participants.

-Research Questions

-1. Are online study groups effective at reducing anxiety experienced by students toward programming?
+1. Can online study groups facilitate the reduction of anxiety experienced by adult learners toward programming?

 2. In what ways can online group study assist students with technological and programming difficulties?

-3. What is the overall efficacy of online study groups at increasing programming ability among participating students?
+3. What is the overall efficacy of online study groups at increasing programming ability among participants?

 Limitations

-The limitations that may affect the study include the researcher’s experience as a teacher of web programming for artists for 11years.
-Additionally, there exists a bias in favor of collaborative and social constructive learning concepts.
-Furthermore, there is the experience of the researcher with numerous students who have admitted feeling anxiety and apprehension toward web programming.There is a limitation with the survey instrument in that students may have seen a question or a similar question prior to their response.
+There are several limitations for this study.
+The first is the researcher whose experience as a teacher of web programming for artists for 12years may lead to bias about the study.
+Additionally, there exists a bias in favor of collaborative and social constructive learning concepts versus other learning concepts.
+Furthermore, there is research which favors this researchers point of view when it comes to online study groups.
+There is a limitation with the survey instrument in that students may have seen a question or a similar question prior to their response.
 This however, could further reflect anxiety toward the topic.
 Another threat to the study is the group study instrument, google chat and its technological requirements.
 It is possible that the web students do not have access to the internet bandwidth required for a smooth experience.

 Delimitations

-The volunteers for the study will be students at the school where this researcher teaches, however they will be enrolled in another teacher’s classes.
-Although this researcher utilizes the tool for education, his experiences will not alter the perception of whether the process is effective or not as prior experiences with the tool have been both negative and positive.
+Conducting this research in California only may be a delimitation.

 Definition of Terms